 - How many of these patients have pre-existing conditions?

 Out of respect for our patients, we are unable to provide details of patients’ medical information.
-However, the Delta variant of COVID-19 can cause severe illness in those who are not immunocompromised and have no pre-existing conditions.

 - Are all these people on ventilators at the same time?

 Wellstar is reporting the number of patients currently on ventilators system-wide on our website.